SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 White

-The beginning .................
+The begining .................

-qc Montreal - Toronto ont
+Montreal - Toronto

 In 1950, Murray Macfie was working as a salesman for Hart Motors Ltd, located at 531 Cote de Liesse Road, in Dorval Quebec.
 From what is understood Douglas Morrison, may have been working as a mechanic at Maslin Bros.
 Transport Company.
-Working at this location, Murray had ample occasion to watch the trucks rolling along highway # 20 going to and coming from Ontario.
+Working at this location, Murray had ample occasion to watch the trucks rolling along highway # 2 going to and coming from Ontario.
 At that time we find Smith Bros.
 Transport Ltd , Kingsway Transport Ltd and most probably Direct Transport being the pioneers in the trucking industry running the lucrative line between Montreal, Quebec and Toronto, Ontario.

-In the Province of Quebec, there were many smaller, family run trucking companies , who each had carved out separate territories and who in most cases inter-connected with the major rail lines at Montreal , Quebec, Sherbrooke, Trois Rivieres, and Rimouski , the larger cities of the province.
+In the Province of Quebec, there were many smaller, family run trucking companies , who each had carved out separate territories and who in most cases inter-connected with the major rail lines at Montreal , Quebec, Sherbrooke, Trois Rivieres, and Rimouski, the larger cities of the province.
 During the development of these early Quebec trucking companies major obstacles had been over come, the biggest one being the provincial gouvernment of Monsieur Duplessis .
 The trucking industry was growing, the trucking pioneers were in the news, the post war economy was heating up, new ideas were developing, there were improvements in the manufacturing of trailers and motor vehicles (tractors) among others.
 Murray Macfie and Doug Morrison were just the right age to take hold of the opportunities as they presented themselves.

 In 1950 the Canadian railway employees went on strike, throwing the economy into a whirling funnel .
 The transportation of most everything came to halt , the few trucking companies running the main line between Montreal and Toronto were unable to fill the gap left by the railways.
 Manufactures were left with out means to get their goods to market, they were left with no way to obtain the necessary raw material to make their goods, it was a real blow to the country.

-It was then that Murray and Doug, decided that they should undertake the business of trucking, and formed Speedway Transport Reg'd in 1950.
+It was then that Murray and Doug, decided that they should undertake the business of trucking, and formed Speedway Transport Reg'd , in 1950.
 At first they borrowed the power units from Hart Motors, no doubt paying for the mileage accumulated, the trailer units would have been obtained from Trailmobile, and were no doubt older trailers traded in by other trucking entities.
 Speedway Transport offered the services of transporting goods between Montreal and Toronto.

 By Jan 31 1951, if we rely on Murray's income tax report, the company had a gross revenue of $13,194.77 , with a net profit of $1,294.77 which was split evenly between Murray and Doug .
 This being added to the drawings that they two men took in 1950 of $480.00 and $990.00 provided them with a nice little sum for a period of six months.
 Murray had spent a whole year selling vehicles and had received only $3,377.22 in commissions at his regular job at Hart Motors Ltd.